mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 -------

-"I hear waves hitting land," said Thimlu, "Over there."
+"Waves," I said, "Coming ashore.
+Over there."

-He pointed to the right with his nose, and I paused to listen closer. *Resonance.*
+I pointed to the right just in Pomri's view, and she paused to listen closer. *Resonance.*

-"A cove," I said, to their surprise, "Maybe we can find cover for our boat."
+"A cove," I said, to her surprise, "Maybe we can find cover for our boat."

 Pomri asked out loud, "How could you possibly?.."